 Prospective First-Year Students

-By submitting a portfolio, candidates also have the option to attempt to test out of FILM 1304: Production 1, the introductory production course required for both the B.A. and B.F.A. in Film & Media Arts.
+By submitting a portfolio, B.F.A. candidates also have the option to attempt to test out of FILM 1304: Production 1, the introductory production course required for both the B.A. and B.F.A. in Film & Media Arts.
 Only applicants with considerable production experience and technical expertise should apply.

 Testing out of this course will entail both a written exam and a hands-on practicum to show the student’s technical competency.
 Students must receive a B or better on each of these exams to successfully test out of Production 1.
 Testing occurs on specific dates, and students who desire to test out of this course will be informed via email on how to schedule taking the exam.